redpesk-common/canbus-core-binding-rs/README.md

   - Similar structure to `bms`, but using a different DBC/DB and message pool.
   - Shows how to reuse the same core crates with a different CAN application.

+Tests and tooling:

+- `tests/run.sh`
+  Convenience runner for functional tests.
+Can optionally setup/cleanup a `vcan` interface.
+- `tests/setup_vcan.sh`, `tests/cleanup_vcan.sh`
+  Helper scripts used by `tests/run.sh` when options are enabled.
+- `tests/functional/test_canbus-binding.py`
+  Generic functional test runner that loads a DBC and validates AFB events by injecting frames on SocketCAN.
+- `tests/functional/test_can_multiplexing.py`
+  Multiplexing-focused functional tests.

 There may be additional test/example crates (e.g. `examples/test`) used for experimentation and integration testing.

 ---